-I’ve already discussed how important meaningful work is.
-It makes us more engaged at work, happier in the long-term, and even wealthier.
-But having a sense of purpose in your life can also improve your health.
+We’ve already discussed how important meaningful work is—It makes us more engaged at work, happier in the long-term, and even wealthier.
+But “meaningful” work means different things to different people.

 An experiment by the nonprofit organisation Experience Corps paired adults 55 years-old or older with students in kindergarten for literacy help.
 While the students’ test scores and morale went up, the effects on the adults were even more interesting.